The Moon Pie and Mardi Gras

 How do you make a Moon Pie?

 I used this Coastal Living recipe as a guide.
 To make them yourself, you whip up cookie dough and fortify it with pulverized graham crackers.
 I actually tried the cookies two different ways.
 The dough is soft after mixing, and the first way I made them was to scoop them with a cookie scoop, like a drop cookie.
-This way made a somewhat cakey cookie that puffed up a bit, as in the recipe below.
+This way made a somewhat cakey cookie that puffed up a bit, as in the recipe below and pictured above.

 Homemade Moon Pies